%20(1).png)

 What's next?

-If you are a parent or carer of a young person who is about to take part in the Planet Youth survey, you may have received a letter informing you of how the survey is carried out, the process, and what this means for your young people/person taking part.
+If your child is about to take part in the Planet Youth survey, you may have received a letter explaining how the survey works and what it means for them.

 Grow Your Vision